High Holy Days

-Etymology
+The High Holy Days also are also considered to extend through the festival season of Sukkot, Shemini Atzeret, and Simchat Torah.

+History and etymology

-The term High Holy Days most probably derives from the popular English phrase, “high days and holydays”.
+The term High Holy Days most probably derives from the popular English phrase, "high days and holy days".
 The Hebrew equivalent, "Yamim Noraim" (ימים נוראים), is neither Biblical nor Talmudic.
-Professor Ismar Elbogen, author of “Jewish Liturgy in its Historical Development”, avers that it was a medieval usage, reflecting a change in the mood of Rosh Hashanah from a predominantly joyous celebration to a more subdued day that was a response to a period of persecution.
+Professor Ismar Elbogen avers that it was a medieval usage, reflecting a change in the mood of Rosh Hashanah from a predominantly joyous celebration to a more subdued day that was a response to a period of persecution.

-Reform Judaism typically prefers the term High Holy Days over High Holidays because the former emphasizes the personal, reflective, introspective aspects of this period.
-By contrast, Holidays suggests a time of communal celebrations of events in the history of the Jewish people.
+Earlier versions of the ritual observances can be traced to the Second Temple Period and sources such as Philo, the Mishnah and the Tosefta in 100-300 CE, with the modern liturgy's relative standardization dating to the time of the Geonim and roughly in place by the Middle Ages.